jawahar1609/Project_DIVULGE/README.md

 ## Facial reconstruction Web-app

 Amid the COVID-19 pandemic, wearing masks in public settings is an effective way to prevent viruses from spreading.
 Masked face reconstruction is a highly useful in the following areas.
+- Crime scene solving
+- Face recogonition
+- Archaeology

-Pix2Pix is a Generative Adversarial Network, or GAN, model designed for general purpose image-to-image translation.
+Divulge is build with Pix2Pix is a Generative Adversarial Network, or GAN, model designed for general purpose image-to-image translation.

 ## What it does ?
 * Training data pairs (x and y where x: input image and y: output image)